conneroisu/cpre281-finalproj/README.md

 The Data Memory module serves as the main memory for storing and retrieving data in the processor.

 ##### IO

+The following are the detailed input and output ports of the Data Memory module, `DataMemory.v`:
    - `i_clk`: Input clock signal.
    - `i_addr`: Input address for reading or writing data.
    - `i_wData`: Input write data to be stored in memory.